Publications

 About Peter Swanson

-Peter is a founding partner of the firm with over 30 years of professional legal experience.
+Peter is a founding partner of the firm with over 35 years of professional legal experience.
 He practices primarily in the fields of maritime and health law.
-Peter’s maritime case work involves vessel arrest and security, carriage of goods by sea, enforcement of maritime liens, civil and regulatory liability for ship source pollution, collision, port state intervention, immigration, bodily injury,… view full profile »
+Peter’s maritime case work involves carriage of goods by sea, civil and regulatory liability for ship source pollution, collisions, chartering and other contract disputes, maritime lien enforcement or response, ship arrest and sale,… view full profile »